The LJ Speech Dataset

 License

-This dataset is in the public domain in the USA (and most likely other countries as well).
+This dataset is in the public domain in the US (and most likely other countries as well).
 There are no restrictions on its use.
 For more information, please see: librivox.org/pages/public-domain.

 Credits